University of Wisconsin Green Bay

 Mary Ann Cofrin Hall, Herbarium

 Gary Fewless is a botanist with broad interests in the native flora of the western Great Lakes, and over 30 years experience with wetlands, rare species and invasive plants.
-He conducts research involving local native plants, participates in management of University natural areas and provides content to Cofrin Center for Biodiversity web pages including extensive web sites for Wisconsin Trees, Ferns and other plants and an on-going phenology website extending back to 2000.
+He conducts research involving local native plants and provides content to Cofrin Center for Biodiversity web pages including extensive web sites for Wisconsin Trees, Ferns and other plants and an on-going phenology website extending back to 2000.
 He also provides photographs for biodiversity teaching, websites and other educational venues.

 In his free time he enjoys photography, hiking, kayaking and camping.